Updated: May 4

-You need to understand that there is no single method to effective planning.
-This advice is based off what I do and what those around me, who have managed to make the most out of their time successfully, do.
+You need to understand that there is no single method of effective planning.
+This advice is based on what I do and what those around me who have successfully made the most of their time do.

-First, you need to understand the kind of person you are.
+First, you need to understand what kind of person you are.

-Are you the kind of person who would like to see all your plans for the day in a glance, or are you more interested in analyzing every single hour of the day?
+Are you the kind of person who likes to see all your plans for the day at a glance, or are you more interested in analysing every single hour of the day?

-This is really important to know because it will help you be more productive.
+This is really important to know as it will help you to be more productive.

-The person who wants to see everything in a glance will have tasks written down in 3 to 5 dots points for each day on a sheet of paper or planner, so that they can see it all in one go.
+The person who wants to see everything at a glance will have tasks written in 3 to 5 dots for each day on a sheet of paper or planner so that they can see everything at once.
 They plan weekly.

-On the other hand, the person who is more interested in detail will want to know what they have to do, delegate, follow-up on, the meetings they have and when they have them.
+On the other hand, the person who is more interested in detail will want to know what they have to do, delegate, follow up, what meetings they have and when they have them.

-They plan daily and all this is likely sorted out in hours.
+They plan on a daily basis, and all of this is likely to be measured in hours.

-So, are you a daily or weekly planner?
+So are you a daily planner or a weekly planner?

-Now that you've established where you lie, you need to find an appropriate time in the day/week to plan and the right tools to plan with.
+Now that you've established where you are, you need to find the right time in the day/week to plan and the right tools to plan with.

-You need to be in the right head space, with your mind and physical space clear of distractions, when you jot down your plans.
-This is very individualistic so I just suggest you answer the following questions to determine what the right time is for you.
+You need to be in the right headspace, with your mind and physical space clear of distractions, when you write down your plans.
+This is very personal, so I suggest you answer the following questions to find the right time for you.

-When is your mind the most clear?
-Is this in the morning?
-In the afternoon, or perhaps in the evening or night time before you go to bed?
-Is it at the beginning of the week, or over the weekend?
+When is your mind clearest?
+Is it in the morning?
+Is it in the afternoon, or perhaps in the evening or at night before you go to bed?
+Is it at the beginning of the week or at the weekend?

-Whatever time it is, schedule it for this activity.
+Whatever the time, schedule it for this activity.

 I also encourage you to get a journal or planner, but the most concrete advice I can give is that you use one type of planner, journal or calendar for everything.

-Just make sure to choose the right one for you depending on the first step.
-Keep everything in one place so you don’t have to consult so many planners or calendars.
+Just make sure you choose the right one for you, depending on the first step.
+Keep everything in one place so you don't have to consult so many planners or calendars.